NRJ Group

-The NRJ Group (NRJ is an acronym read as énergie in French, pronounced /fr/) is a French multimedia group based in Paris.
+The NRJ Group (NRJ is an acronym read as énergie (/fr/) in French) is a French multimedia group based in Paris.
 It was founded by Jean-Paul Baudecroux and Max Guazzini in 1981.
 Since its founding as a French pop music radio station, it has grown and evolved to become the NRJ Group.

 All stations of NRJ Group carry around 40 minutes every hour of non-stop hits (or sometimes, "10 hits in a row").

 NRJ Group currently has 33 FM stations (transmitting through 1260 frequencies) and around 220 internet stations and 12 mobile applications, along with replay TV and a host of other services.

 The Radio Record Group

 The NRJ Group grew from one radio station to a brand of corporate commercial radio stations across Europe.
 It has stations in France, Germany, Egypt, Finland, Norway, Sweden, Switzerland, among others.
 NRJ plays current and newly released music for young audiences.
 Their slogan and promise is "Hit Music Only".

 The majority of NRJ-branded stations are operated by the NRJ Group.
 However, some are licensed, such as the Bulgarian version, which is operated by Communicorp.
 Within France the NRJ Group operates four separate radio stations: NRJ, Nostalgie, Chérie FM and Rire & Chansons.
-They also operate the NRJ 12 and Chérie 25 digital terrestrial television stations, in addition to NRJ Hits music television stations in France.
+They also operate the Chérie 25 digital terrestrial television station, in addition to NRJ Hits music television stations in France.
+They also operated their own designated channel, NRJ 12, until its closure in 2025.

 In 1989, NRJ became listed on the Paris Stock Exchange Secondary Market and has continued to climb, reaching the First Market in 2000 after regrouping all of its assets into the NRJ Group.

 In French, the pronunciations of NRJ and Energy (énergie) are — almost, except for the first vowel which is respectively open-mid and close-mid - identical, and sounds very similar to the English word Energy.